williamrd13/Mortgage-Calculation/README.md

 If an increment is needed, try to set it to be small numbers like 1,2,3,4,5 or decimals (could be negative).
 If the value is too large, the output won't make common sense.

+The following steps would export the ".py" file as a ".exe" file:
+- cmd (or terminal) pip install <packages> and pyinstaller (optional if already installed)
+- type "pyinstaller -D -w mortgage_calculator_2.py" (Option "-w" kills the black python window and "-D" builds ".exe" plus a package of files.
+If you want one single ".exe" file as output, replace "-D" using "-F" but it opens a bit slower)
+- pull out everything from the new "dist" folder (If "-F" is used instead of "-D", just the ".exe" file)
+- check and see if the output works on different computers (without installing packages)

 Report errors and bugs to williamrd13 or ncpareedwilliamren@gmail.com